Village Center - Chula Vista, CA

 The developed lands of the Rancho de la Nación for new settlement.
 The town began as a five thousand acre development, with the first house being erected in 1887; by 1889, ten houses had been completed.
 Around this time, the lemon was introduced to the city, by a retired professor from the University of Wisconsin.
 Chula Vista can be roughly translated from Spanish as "beautiful view"; the name was suggested by Sweetwater Dam designer James D. Schulyer.

 The 1888 completion of the dam allowed for irrigation of Chula Vista farming lands.
 Chula Vista eventually became the largest lemon-growing center in the world for a period of time.
+As of February 2019, the oldest surviving buildings in Chula Vista originate from around this time, including the Barber house, and the Cordrey house.
 Additionally, the was built through Chula Vista, connecting Hotel Del Coronado with the National City, where terminated.
+Another railroad built through Chula Vista, was the , which was routed down Third Avenue.
 During the depression at the end of the century, industrial employment in Chula Vista was limited to the La Punta Salt Works and packing houses.

 The citizens of Chula Vista voted to incorporate on October 17, 1911.
 The State approved in November.
 One of its first city council members was a former Clevelandite Greg Rogers, who was also a leader of the .
 The yacht club would the first on the West Coast to build race specific boats, which resulted in a uniquely designed sloop.
 In 1915, a Carnegie Library was built on F Street.
 In the 1910s, Chinese, Filipino, and Mexican farm laborers worked the fields within the city, with most commuting in from Downtown San Diego and Logan Heights.